-On April 21, 2020, HGL received final approval from the NSUARB to revise the CRP deferral mechanism and to extend the program to the end of 2023 as requested.
+On April 21, 2020, HGL received final approval from the NSUARB for its application filed on November 4, 2019 to revise the CRP deferral mechanism and to extend the program to the end of 2023 as requested.
+The program provides HGL with the flexibility to adjust rates for customers consuming between 500 and 4,999 GJs per year.
+In addition to retaining pricing flexibility, HGL also received approval to change the CRP deferral mechanism to defer amounts equivalent to the price discount provided to customers, rather than the previous practice of suspension of depreciation and 50 percent capitalization of operating, maintenance and administrative expenses.
 The decision was effective January 1, 2020.